6 Things you Need know when using Bluestone Flooring Outdoors

 Bluestone, being a Volcanic rock and having dark coloured pigments can get quite hot if under direct sunlight for long, it can become quite unbearable underfoot.
 Be conscious of where you decide to use the them as for example if you are getting a lot of westerly sun during the day it may be better to use stone pavers from calcite family stones like Limestone pavers or Marble pavers as they reflect heat or you could possibly use Structural Porcelain Stone-look pavers as they get 35% less heath than Natural Stone.

-4. Things to Watch Out for
+4. What do I Watch Out for with Bluestone?

 ‘Curling’ is an unfortunate process that can affect Bluestone that is of poor quality.
-Curling also known a cupping is when the outer edges of the paver lift up before the mortar or adhesive has had time to fully set.
+Curling also is known cupping is when the outer edges of the paver lift up before the mortar or adhesive has had time to fully set.
 This creates a drummy/hollow effect.

 The main causes of this symptom are stone Density, paver thickness & Moisture